 This review should include looking closely at an entity’s complete registry history and not solely reviewing the most recent filings or relying on a certificate of good standing.
 Under Colorado law, a certificate of good standing evidences only that the entity has complied with periodic report filing requirements and has listed a registered agent for service of process.
 The certificate is not verification of the business’s information or a substantive assessment of its operations.

-There are many undoubtedly businesses that have cured lengthy delinquencies or that have been reinstated after dissolution for legitimate reasons.
+There are undoubtedly many businesses that have cured lengthy delinquencies or that have been reinstated after dissolution for legitimate reasons.

 However, in some cases, a cure of a delinquency or reinstatement is indicative of possibly fraudulent activity.
 A careful close review of an entity’s easily accessible history in the business registry -- and appropriate follow up as needed per due diligence standards – could actively decrease fraud.